dndg/Finder7M/README.md

 This library allows to easily read counters from Finder 7M devices connected via ModBus to a Finder Opta, providing a number of built-in functions that simplify the process of reading measurements from both Measurement Instruments Directive (MID) certified counters and custom-configured counters.

 The library also includes functions to directly read registers via ModBus and perform conversions.
+Additionally, using this library it is possible to reset the counters of the Finder 7M.

 ## Usage